University Housing

 • Never allow water or wet items to sit on surfaces for long periods.

-• Ensure use of restroom exhaust fans during showering or bathing.
+• Maintain proper ventilation throughout the suite and restroom as proper air circulation is necessary to provide a healthy indoor environment.
+Ensure use of restroom exhaust fans during showering or bathing.

 Suggested Room Configurations